Radnen/link.js/README.md

 	*	random(num)
 *	sort(fn)         - sorts the resulting list with given function, or uses JS default.
 *	toArray()        - returns an array.
+*	update(prop, val) - changes the property value in the object to the value, best used with where.

 Planned Features
 ================